Wine Quiz

 Reframing our product

-In the original PairAnything app, users could search for any food or wine to get a pairing, but analytics showed that only 5% of visitors did so, meaning most never reached the product’s core value.
+In the original PairAnything app, users could search for any food or wine to get a pairing, but only 5% of visitors did so.
+Then our customer removed the product from their site entirely, citing incorrect pairing information, and was on the verge of cancelling their contract.

 Before